Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/design.rst

 absolute function    ``abs(x)``                             :class:`AbsExpression <pyomo.core.expr.current.AbsExpression>`
 ==================== ====================================   ========================================================================================

-Expressions objects are immutable.
+Expression objects are immutable.
 Specifically, the list of arguments to an expression object (a.k.a. the list of child nodes in the tree) cannot be changed after an expression class is constructed.
 To enforce this property, expression objects have a